-The inventor of the LCD, George William Gray has died leaving as legacy one of the fundamental developments in any current device and encouraging an industry that moves billions around the world.
+The inventor of the LCD screen, George William Gray has died leaving a legacy one of the key developments that found in any current device and encouraging an industry that moves thousands of millions worldwide.

-With 87 years of age, George William Gray (September 4, 1926 – 12 may 2013), inventor of the liquid crystal display (LCD) screens, leaves as his legacy a neat industry that moves billions and larger number of devices equipped with this screen, essential in today's society.
+87 years old, George William Gray (September 4, 1926 - May 12, 2013), inventor of liquid crystal displays (LCD), leaves behind a prolific industry that moves thousands of millions and more devices that they have this screen, essential in today's society.

 Gray I think and it systematized research and the development of key component of LCDs, liquid crystal materials, establishing a method of molecular design for application in their "molecular structure and properties of liquid crystals", published in 1962.

 Born in Scotland, the father of the LCD was educated at the British from Glasgow University, while he developed his academic career in the University of Hullwhere he worked as a Professor of organic chemistry until 1990, when he moved to the Merck Chemicals company.

 PhD in this field from the University of London in 2005, the Royal Shakespeare Company made a memorial at the University of Hull to commemorate the more than fifty years dedicated to researching liquid crystal materials.